flathub/net.purrdata.PurrData/README.md

 This is a Flatpak for [Purr Data](https://www.purrdata.net/).

-Purr Data is a popular fork of the [Pure Data](http://puredata.info/), an open source visual programming language for multimedia.
+Purr Data is a popular fork of [Pure Data](http://puredata.info/), an open source visual programming language for multimedia.

 ## How to build